 The top 3 to-do lists.
-Practical, accountable and flexible; we chose lists covering the day-to-day, long-term and online.
+Practical, accountable and flexible; I chose lists covering the day-to-day, long-term and online.
 With something for everyone and adaptable enough to use in any business, you NEED to be structuring your day to keep focussed.
-We use the online one every day!
+I use the online one every day!

 I'm covering what I think are the best to-do lists for your everyday business needs.